carlescliment/handy-tests-bundle/README.md

     }

-Then, in your test, you can instantiate the factory girl:
+Then, in your test, you can create Person instances cleanly:

     $factory_girl = $client->getKernel()->getContainer()->get('handy_tests.factory_girl')